ghga-de/ghga-metadata-schema/docs/schema_markdown/File.md

 ## Children

- * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A Analysis Process OutputFile is a File that is associated as an output file with an Analysis Process.
+ * [AnalysisMethodSupportingFile](AnalysisMethodSupportingFile.md) - An Analysis Method Supporting File is a File that contains additional information relevant for the Analysis Method, such as (unstructured) protocols or task descriptions.
+ * [ExperimentMethodSupportingFile](ExperimentMethodSupportingFile.md) - An Experiment Method Supporting File is a File that contains additional information relevant for the Experiment Method, such as (unstructured) protocols.
- * [SampleFile](SampleFile.md) - A Sample File is a File that is associated with a Sample.
+ * [IndividualSupportingFile](IndividualSupportingFile.md) - An Individual Supporting File is a File that contains additional information relevant for the Individual, such as ped-files, phenopackets or imaging data.
- * [SequencingProcessFile](SequencingProcessFile.md) - A Sequencing Process File is a File that is associated with a Sequencing Process.
+ * [ProcessDataFile](ProcessDataFile.md) - A Process Data File is a File that contains data produced by an Analysis or workflow.
- * [StudyFile](StudyFile.md) - A Study File is a File that is associated with a Study.
+ * [ResearchDataFile](ResearchDataFile.md) - A Research Data File is a File that contains raw data originating from an Experiment.

 ## Referenced by Class